Mark Elliott (musician)

-Mark Elliott is a songwriter, author and guitarist whose career started in Washington, D.C. and later took him to Nashville.
-As a songwriter Elliott has penned hits which reached the Billboard Top Forty charts, notably "Every Man for Himself" for Neal McCoy (US Country #37, 2000).
+Mark Elliott is a songwriter, author and guitarist whose career started in Washington, D.C., and later took him to Nashville.
+As a songwriter Elliott has penned hits which reached the Billboard Top Forty charts, notably "Every Man for Himself" for Neal McCoy (US Country No. 37, 2000).
 As an author, Mark is represented by Brandt & Hochman Literary Agents, Inc. New York, New York, and has released his debut coming of age memoir, entitled, "The Sons of Starmount: Memoir of a Ten-Year-Old Boy" on Valentine's Day 2019.
 The companion album to the book, featuring all original songs produced in the style of the 1970s (the era of the story) is also available.

 Early Career and Work as a Songwriter

 As a teenager, Elliott immersed himself in the vibrant bluegrass and folk music scene of Washington, D.C.
 One of his earliest guitar teachers and mentors was Phil Rosenthal, from the famed bluegrass band, The Seldom Scene.
 A debut album (Common Ground, 1988) and a last minute opening act for Tom Paxton lit the fire of the young writer, leading him to Nashville and a publishing deal with Cherry Lane Music.